WautLornoy/wautlornoy.github.io/_posts/2025-04-21-international-project-00.md

 ![bird-eye-view](/uploads/posts/ip/day0/bird-eye-view.jpg)

 # Saturday, April 19th
 After a late start, Thomas and Jef ventured out to explore Gothenburg.
 They discovered charming shops and indulged in a traditional shrimp sandwich, albeit at a steep price.
-Their day was filled with walking—33,000 steps, to be exact!
+Their day was filled with walking 33,000 steps, to be exact!
 They capped it off with a hurried dinner of spaghetti bolognese.
 ![gothenburg](/uploads/posts/ip/day0/gothenburg.jpg)

 # Sunday, April 20th